Gizra/og/docs/access.md

-Whenever a default role is created, it will automatically inherit the permissions that are assigned to the role in their permission declaration (see the `default role` property above which takes an array of roles to which these permissions should be applied).
+Whenever a default role is created, it will automatically inherit the permissions that are assigned to the role in their permission declaration (see the `default roles` property above which takes an array of roles to which these permissions should be applied).

 To manually assign a permission to a role for a certain group, it can be done as